-

 Appointment of Directors

-If during a director’s term of office it is recognized that any of the predetermined criteria for dismissal are met, the Nomination and Remuneration Advisory Committee will deliberate on the matter, and upon receipt of the Committee’s report, the Board of Directors will make a decision and initiate procedures for dismissal by resolution at the General Shareholders Meeting.
+If it is recognized that any of the predetermined criteria for dismissal are met during the term of office, the Nomination and Remuneration Advisory Committee will deliberate on the matter, and upon receipt of the Committee’s report, the Board of Directors will make a decision and initiate procedures for dismissal by resolution at the General Shareholders Meeting.

 Appointment Criteria